Class IdMapper

 will appear, then the following simpler approach works without the above approach's limitations (other than requiring

-that marshalling be peformed within an invocation of IdGenerator.run()
+that marshalling be peformed within an invocation of IdGenerator.run()):

-in the example above with call to IdMapper.setId()
+First, replace the // do nothing in the example above with call to IdMapper.setId(),

-and add a custom deserializer delegating to ParseUtil.deserializeReference()
+and add a custom deserializer delegating to ParseUtil.deserializeReference() to

 private void setJiBXId(String id) {